Article

 Trigeminal nerves provide sensory innervation to the oronasal mucosa and project into the brainstem.
 The superior cervical ganglia provide sympathetic innervation to the salivary and lacrimal glands and the vasculature of the head and brain, while preganglionic neurons reside in the spinal cord.
 Consequently, both sensory and sympathetic pathways through the trigeminal and superior cervical ganglia could serve as neural pathways for neuroinvasion.

-Two host-cell factors are important for SARS-CoV-2 viral entry into many cell types: angiotensin-converting enzyme 2 (ACE2), which is bound by spike (S) protein, and transmembrane serine protease 2 (TMPRSS2), which cleaves S protein, allowing this binding to take place.
+Two host-cell factors are important for SARS-CoV-2 viral entry into many cell types: angiotensin-converting enzyme 2 (ACE2), which is bound by SARS-CoV-2 spike (S) protein, and transmembrane serine protease 2 (TMPRSS2), which cleaves S protein, allowing this binding to take place.
 In addition to ACE2, the S protein engages other cell-surface factors as attachment factors that promote viral entry.

 About the study